bbc/psammead/packages/components/psammead-grid/README.md

   - The Grid implementation only has gutters/margins for columns, [according to the GEL specification](https://www.bbc.co.uk/gel/guidelines/grid#grid-sizes).
 This is to allow flexibility for a variety of spacing.
 To add vertical spacing, you should add padding/margin/top/bottom to the contents.
 - When should I use the `parentColumns` prop?
   - `parentColumns` is an object structured just like the `columns` prop.
 This prop explicitly passes the parent grid's columns configuration into a child `<Grid>` element.
 [See example.](https://github.com/bbc/psammead/tree/latest/packages/components/psammead-grid#parentcolumns-prop)
+- When should I use the `parentEnableGelGutters` prop?
+  - `parentEnableGelGutters` is a boolean value that defines whether gutters have been enabled on the parent grid.
+[See example.](https://github.com/bbc/psammead/tree/latest/packages/components/psammead-grid#parentcolumns-prop)
+  - This props should only be passed to child grid that are not rendered direct inside of the parent grid.

 ## Usage